|Date Palm Information||Medjool Date Palms For Landscaping||Buy Medjool Date Palm Offshoots in California|

 We grow our delicious medjool dates organically with no chemicals, nothing added, and no preservatives; they are pure naturally sweet medjool dates!
 Did you know that medjool dates are 100% fat free?
 Our fresh picked medjool dates are available for purchase each year in October & November, just in time for Christmas!

 This year, we will once again have a limited quantity of fresh picked organically grown large medjool dates available.
 Each year we do sell out before the crop is picked, so be sure to place your order early!
-We will begin taking orders for this year's medjool date crop on August 25, 2014.
+We begin filling orders for fresh-picked medjool dates in September.

 A very sweet and delicious California date variety is the "new" cultivar named the Honey JewelTM date.